lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.01-semantic-recall-on-memories/explainer/readme.md

 <!-- VIDEO -->

 Let's update the system prompt to position the agent as a personal assistant rather than just an email helper.
 This makes the agent more helpful for general tasks while still supporting email access.

+Recommendation: read through the system prompt updates below and see what you want to carry over to your own system prompt.

 ### Steps To Complete